Nimelli/serialPlotter/README.md

 # SerialPlotter
 Python utility to plot data (typically data from sensors) coming from a serial port.

-Usefull for visualizing sensors data.
+Useful for visualizing sensors data.

 ## Installation